ChantalShepherd/zen-flow/README.md

 ### SignUp Page

-- I have not developed a back end for the signup form, i used the code institute default from Love Running.
-This would be crucial for any business to recieve data from their interactive users and i would of included this if i knew how and had time.
+- I initially used the code institute default from Love Running.
+Thankfully i made a simple version of this form in time.
+As this is a crucial aspect for any business to recieve data from their interactive users i would make it slighlty more complex to gather more data where necessary.

+### Response Page

+- I would add more interactive elements to make the congratulations more enegaging.

 ### Additional Page ideas